schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: compatibleFullNames

-		This accesses all localised compatibleFullNames values.
+		This accesses all localized compatibleFullNames values.
 		For details :attr:`GSInstance.properties`

 		:type: dict